Ping-Group-UCSC/ML-FPTB-Non-Adiabadic-Dynamics/FPTB-Data/README.md

 Folder contain the following:
-  cspbbr3_ml_training : data needed for ML training

-  FPTB-Data           : data from FPTB simulations
+  diffusion_data    : contains diffusion data for x, y, and z directions with time step of 0.5 fs